Facts about Woodrow Wilson

 Woodrow Wilson is the president who led the United States through World War I.

 After a respectable career as a scholar, Woodrow Wilson became the president of Princeton College in 1902.
 He entered politics in 1910 when he was persuaded to run for governor of New Jersey — and won.
-After only two years as governor, he beat out Teddy Roosevelt and William H. Taft in the presidential election of 1912.
+After only two years as governor, and running as a Democrat, he beat out Teddy Roosevelt and William H. Taft in the presidential election of 1912.

 Politically, Woodrow Wilson first championed isolationism in foreign affairs, but once World War I broke out he became a strong advocate for U.S. involvement.
 The Americans joined the war in 1917, and when the war ended the next year, Wilson pushed for the U.S. to join the League of Nations, precursor to the United Nations.
 His plans were confounded by Congress, which wouldn’t approve of American membership, but Wilson still won the Nobel Peace Prize in 1919.